 Very large doses of certain molds, whether inhaled or ingested, can result in poisoning caused by toxins, called mycotoxins, in the mold cells.

-MC2 Home Inspections offers residential mold testing for the entire Indianapolis metro area and surrounding areas.
+MC2 Home Inspections LLC in Indianapolis offers residential mold testing for the entire Indianapolis metro area and surrounding areas.
 We are certified members of the National Society of Home Inspectors (NSHI), The National Association of Mold Remediators and Inspectors (NAMRI) and The International Indoor Air Quality Commission (IIAQC) as certified Indoor Air Quality Professionals.
 Our inspectors are fully trained, certified, licensed (where applicable) and insured for your protection.
 We use the very latest in mold testing equipment and techniques, and adhere to nationally recognized formal protocols for mold testing.

 Depending on your situation, we will take direct samples of any visual mold via tape lift or if there is no visible mold present, there is still a possibility of it existing somewhere hidden.
 50% of all mold found in homes is hidden behind drywall, underneath carpeting or pad, in the ductwork etc. In this case we will take air samples using the Micro5 cassette to determine if higher than acceptable levels of mold spores exist in the air that you are breathing.
 We will drop off the samples for analysis the same day.
 Based off of the lab analysis we can narrow down the source possibility and offer suggestions on how to remediate the problem.